-As cases of coronavirus continue to rise across the country, healthcare providers are experiencing higher stress, anxiety, burnout, and even trauma.
-In May, CHG surveyed more than 1,200 healthcare providers and asked them how COVID-19 has impacted their anxiety levels; 72% said their anxiety has spiked since the crisis began.
+Just two months into the pandemic, CHG surveyed more than 1,200 healthcare providers and asked them how COVID-19 has impacted their anxiety levels; 72% said their anxiety has spiked since the crisis began.
+Since that time, provider stress and feelings of burnout have only gotten worse.
+Pandemic fatigue combined with long-term systemic issues have resulted in mass resignations in healthcare and an even great risk of provider mental health problems.
 As a result, many healthcare facilities nationwide are taking a hard look at how they can better care for their staff’s emotional well-being.
 Here are just a few ways healthcare organizations are addressing provider wellness in their organizations.

-After experiencing the death of three patients in three days due to COVID-19, one nurse said, “In all my years of being a nurse, this has to be the most emotional chapter of my career.”
+After experiencing the death of three patients in three days due to COVID-19, one nurse who responded to the CHG survey said, “In all my years of being a nurse, this has to be the most emotional chapter of my career.”

 How facilities can help: Main Line Health trained a team of employees to provide immediate psychological support to their peers if needed.
 If an employee experiences trauma, anyone can call the psychological first aid team on the employee’s behalf.
 The team responds within an hour and makes sure the employee has ongoing emotional support to avoid secondary trauma.
 Since implementing this process, the hospital’s employee assistance program usage is up, leaders are more aware of their people’s emotional state, and more staff are getting immediate emotional support.

-Many providers stated they feel undervalued during the pandemic, with one saying, “I find it disheartening that our healthcare administration put tremendous amount of emphasis on patient safety over healthcare worker safety.”
+Many providers who responded to the CHG survey stated they felt undervalued during the pandemic, with one saying, “I find it disheartening that our healthcare administration put tremendous amount of emphasis on patient safety over healthcare worker safety.”
 Another stated, “I have never felt so devalued as a physician in my 30 years of practicing medicine.”

 In fact, when asked to rate the response of various groups to the pandemic, providers had mixed feelings about how their own institutions responded.
 Only 14% rated their facility’s response as excellent.